 - Lovable Coward: Most often seen trembling whenever all those greater characters around him fight or use occult and incomprehensible powers.
 By the end he does manage to stand up to his fears and contribute to the side that he really wanted to, significantly for a chicken.

-- Small, Annoying Creature: A rooster merged with an axe that annoys Ruber and his men with his blabbering.
+- Sidekick Creature Nuisance: A rooster merged with an axe that annoys Ruber and his men with his blabbering.
 Until Ruber finally sends Bladebeak back to the wagons in the middle of the film, calling him "useless".